 After The CT Coronary Angiogram Procedure

-After the completion of CT angiogram, the patient can return to their normal day-to-day activities.
+After the completion of CT Coronary Angiogram, the patient can return to their normal day-to-day activities.
 They should drink plenty of water to help flush the dye from their system.
-The patient should further discuss the results of the test with their doctor who advised the patient for a CT angiogram.
+The patient should further discuss the results of the test with their doctor who advised the patient for a CT Coronary Angiogram.

-A major benefit of CT angiogram is that it can view bone, soft tissue and blood vessels simultaneously.
+- A major benefit of CT Coronary Angiogram is that it can view bone, soft tissue and blood vessels simultaneously.
 It is therefore suited to identify other reasons for a patient’s discomfort such as a blood clot in the lungs or an injury to the aorta.

-CT scanning delivers detailed images of tissues, unlike conventional X-rays.
+- CT Coronary Angiogram scanning delivers detailed images of tissues, unlike conventional X-rays.

-CT is less sensitive to patient movement as compared to MRI.
+- CT Coronary Angiogram is less sensitive to patient movement as compared to MRI.